AndresRCA/admin-NestJS-backend/README.md

-# AdminISPV1 Backend
+# AdminISP Backend

-This a backend for the AdminISPV1 platform, built with NestJS (boostrapped using Fastify).
+This a backend for the AdminISP platform, built with NestJS (boostrapped using Fastify).

 ## Installation